Sitism (album)

-Sitism is the twentieth studio album and nineteenth Malay-language album by Malaysian singer, Siti Nurhaliza.
+Sitism is the twentyfirst studio album by Malaysian singer, Siti Nurhaliza.
 It was released by Universal Music Malaysia and her own company, Siti Nurhaliza Productions on 30 June 2023.
 Recorded between February to June 2023, the album was a collaboration between Malaysian and Indonesian composers, lyricists, and producers.

 Pre-order for the limited edition of Sitism made available on SNP Onpay website on 18 August 2023 and all 1,000 available copies sold out in six hours.
 "Menjaga Cintamu" (Taking Care of Your Love), the debut single for the album, was released on 18 May 2023.
 A deluxe edition of the album was released on 8 September 2023.